 Let’s just admit, camping in the dirt, sand and mud sucks if you’re the one who’s constantly sweeping and cleaning the inside of your RV.
 But, you can mitigate that chore simply by installing RV step covers on your motorhome or camper entry steps.
 They help to minimize dirt and debris from being tracked in.
 But did you know there are other important reasons why you need step rugs?

 Camper restoration is quite popular these days.
 DIYers are restoring RVs and campers to not only improve the look, but more importantly, extend their use.
-So, regardless if your RV is 5 or 50 years old, all it takes is a little TLC and knowing how to restore your camper close to its’ original beauty.
+Regardless if your RV is 5 or 50 years old, all it takes is a little TLC and knowing how to restore your camper close to its’ original beauty.
 These easy DIY camper restoration projects are quite simple and won’t put a hole in your wallet.